Eau Claire County, Wisconsin

 • 1997 - Eau Claire County Expo Center established

-This timeline provides a concise overview of the key events in the history of Eau Claire County, Wisconsin.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Eau Claire County, Wisconsin.